 Market-Competitive.
-We benchmark and assess our executive compensation program annually to ensure market-competitive target total direct compensation consisting of base salary, target annual cash incentive, and long-term cash and equity incentives.
+We benchmark and assess our executive compensation program annually to ensure market-competitive target total direct compensation consisting of base salary, a target annual cash incentive, and long-term cash and equity incentives.

 Pay for Performance.
 We remain committed to pay-for-performance by closely linking compensation with performance.
 We emphasize pay-for-performance by making a significant percentage of the target total direct compensation of each NEO contingent on attaining annual and long-term Company performance goals.
+Consistent with our pay-for-performance philosophy, in fiscal year 2022, our NEOs earned annual cash incentive awards equal to 87.1% of their individual target award opportunities based on non-GAAP operating income and revenue performance that was above the threshold goals but slightly below the target goals established by the Compensation Committee.